 If you want to take a break before hiking back on Crescent Falls Trail, visit the day use area opposite the parking lot at the falls.
 Cross the wooden bridge to get to the picnic sites where you’ll find tables, firepits, and outhouses.

 Before leaving Crescent Falls, you might be interested in venturing down to the base of the falls.
 As you walk back in the direction you came, look for the sign and trail that disappears into the canyon.
 It’s marked “danger- travel not advised” because the trail is steep with some loose rocks and at the bottom there’s a rock slab that could be slippery with mist from the waterfall.
 There are no safety barriers preventing a tumble into the river.
-If you decide to do this trail it’s at your own risk– make sure you are confident and stay well away from the moving water and cliff edges.
+If you decide to do this trail it’s at your own risk– make sure you have proper hiking footwear and stay well away from the moving water and cliff edges.